Comparison of inclusive and photon-tagged jet suppression in 5.02 TeV Pb+Pb collisions with ATLAS: Results

 Figure~\ref{fig:xSec} shows the \TAAavg-scaled photon-tagged jet yields for different centrality bins in \pbpb collisions and the cross-section in \ppp collisions.
 The ratio of cross-sections for photon-tagged jets to that for inclusive jets in \ppp collisions is shown in the bottom panel.
 Both the \ppp inclusive jet and photon-tagged jet cross-sections are steeply falling as a function of \ptj, but the photon-tagged jet cross-section has a less steep spectrum, i.e., it decreases more slowly with \ptj.
 As described above, the \RAA depends on the convolution of the energy loss due to jet quenching with the slope of the \ptj spectrum and this must be taken into account when comparing results between inclusive and photon-tagged jets.

 The \RAA values of photon-tagged jets are computed according to Eq.~(\ref{eq:RAA}) above, and are shown in Figure~\ref{fig:Raa_allcentbins} as a function of \ptj in different centrality intervals.
-In 0--10\% \pbpb collisions, the \RAA for photon-tagged jets is suppressed below unity, as expected from jet energy loss, at the level of 0.25--0.40.
+In 0--10\% \pbpb collisions, the \RAA for photon-tagged jets is suppressed below unity, as expected from jet energy loss, and ranges between 0.60--0.75 depending on the jet $p_\mathrm{T}$.
 Below 70~\GeV, as the jet $p_\mathrm{T}$ decreases, the \RAA values systematically increase.
 As the \RAA depends not only on the energy loss but on the local shape of the initial spectrum, this increase may be related to the flattening of the spectrum near $p_\mathrm{T}^\mathrm{jet} = 50$~\GeV, which is caused by the kinematic selection $p_\mathrm{T}^\gamma > 50$~\GeV.
 In the region $p_\mathrm{T}^\mathrm{jet} < 200$~\GeV, the \RAA is found to be larger in the 30--80\% \pbpb collisions than in the 0--10\% \pbpb collisions, indicating more suppression in central \pbpb collisions as expected due to a larger jet quenching effect in collisions with a larger volume and higher temperature QGP.

 \FloatBarrier